 The exhibition should give reason for thought

-The exhibition "Sustainable Thinking" is happening from the 12th of April 2019 to 8th of March 2020 at the Ferragamo Museum in Florence, before moving on to the Sala delle Udienze in Palazzo Vecchio and then to the Museo Novecento.
+From the 12.
+April 2019 to 8.
+March 2020 is the exhibition "Sustainable Thinking" at the Ferragamo Museum in Florence, before moving on to the Sala delle Udienze in Palazzo Vecchio and then to the Museo Novecento.
 The aim of the exhibition is to give a platform to sustainability through fashion and art.
 Visitors are inspired by a new awareness of their environment.

 Salvatore Ferragamo Museum, exhibition Sustainable Thinking, Source: Ferragamo Museum